'Yankee Reporter', 1942.

 Further life

-Nothing else is known about Bennie Nobori's life, except that he did have children and grandchildren.
-According to ancestry.co.uk a man named Bennie Y. Yobori passed away in L.A. in 2006.
+Nothing else is known about Bennie Nobori's life, except that he had children and grandchildren.
+According to ancestry.co.uk, a man named Bennie Y. Nobori passed away in L.A. in 2006.
 No age or other specifics are given.

 Bennie Nobori on 11 March 1943 (This photograph by Francis Stewart is part of the War Relocation Authority Photographs of Japanese-American Evacuation and Resettlement, and available in the Online Archive of California.)